6 Pollution-Reducing Resolutions for a More Sustainable 2023

-In a year marred by a myriad of tumultuous events, 2020 will always be remembered for the effects of the COVID-19 global outbreak and the subsequent nationwide shutdowns that occurred in an effort to limit the spread of the novel virus.
-With the American economy coming to a screeching halt last spring, the resulting economic recession found millions of workers across the country suddenly unemployed, or asked to work from home.
+In the past few years, we’ve all experienced a myriad of tumultuous events.
+2020 will always be remembered for the effects of the COVID-19 global outbreak and the resulting economic recession found millions of workers across the country suddenly unemployed or asked to work from home.

-But weathering this historically stormy year has left us with a silver lining that could lead to brighter days for our planet.
-With a reduction in people travelling for leisure, or commuting to work, less fossil fuel is being burned each day.
-As a result, the country has witnessed a dramatic 9% drop in annual carbon emissions, making 2020 the “greenest” year on record in the U.S.!
+But weathering this historically stormy period has left us with a silver lining that could lead to brighter days for our planet.
+With a reduction in people traveling for leisure, or commuting to work, less fossil fuel was and still is, being burned each day.
+As a result, the country witnessed a dramatic 9% drop in annual carbon emissions, making 2020 the “greenest” year on record in the U.S.!

 1. Know Your Waste